-products, through the construction of its infrastructure, and on reaching a proper Technology Readiness Level (TRL) to enter its industrialisation phase.
-During the construction phase, LifeWatch ERIC has been collaborating with key service providers from the etc.).
+Until recently, the primary effort of LifeWatch ERIC was on the development and consolidation of its research resources and products, through the construction of its infrastructure, and on reaching a proper Technology Readiness Level (TRL) to enter its industrialisation phase.
+During the construction phase, LifeWatch ERIC has been collaborating with key service providers from the (Internet of Things, blockchain, cybersecurity, cloud computing, Al, etc.).
 These collaborations have generated significant intellectual the year, LifeWatch ERIC initiated the work on the Technology Readiness Level (TRL) assessment framework towards identifying the technologies suitable for collaboration with the private sector and industry.
 The Transfer of Technology and Innovation Strategy completed in the next year.
 The development of an operation unit for its implementation, the market analysis to assess the maturity and reception of the technology being built, the potential market and other interested parties, as well as the contribution to the preparation of a new generation of employees for the industry, are essential parts of the Strategy.
 Despite the lack of its TTIS, LifeWatch ERIC has already been able to efficiently make available part of its technology to research communities and the public and private sectors for operational use.
 For the time being, much of the organisation intellectual property is openly distributed through publications, FAIR data and open source software, through open source licenses.
 Licensing of open source technologies for operational use has led to funding opportunities (EU projects, ERDF) as well as external exposure (publications).